ElektraInitiative/libelektra/doc/decisions/5_implemented/logging.md

 ### Severity

 The severity passed to `ELEKTRA_LOG_` should be as in syslog's priority, except the error conditions which are not needed (asserts should be used in these situations).

-So we would have:
+So we have:

 - `ELEKTRA_LOG_WARNING`: warning conditions
 - `ELEKTRA_LOG_NOTICE`: normal, but significant, condition